Finom

-Finom (formerly known as OHMME, and Homme) is a rock band from Chicago, which singer-songwriter, multi-instrumentalist duo Sima Cunningham and Macie Stewart formed in 2014.
-Since 2016, Matt Carroll has been FINOM's drummer.
+Finom (formerly known as OHMME, and Homme) is a rock band from Chicago formed by singer-songwriter and multi-instrumentalist duo Sima Cunningham and Macie Stewart in 2014.

 Background

 Both Cunningham and Stewart attended Whitney Young Magnet High School on the city's near west side.
 While Macie Stewart was in high school, she played keyboards and sang in Kids These Days.
-Adding electric guitar, too, Stewart co-founded Marrow with Cunningham's brother, Liam Cunningham (a.k.a.
+Adding electric guitar, Stewart co-founded Marrow with Cunningham's brother, Liam Cunningham (a.k.a.
 Liam Kazar), in 2013 after Kids These Days disbanded.
-Drummer Matt Carroll also played in Marrow.
 As of 2020, Stewart also plays violin and keyboards, and sings, in Chicago's avant-garde jazz ("improvised music"/free improvisation) community, including as a member of Marker, led by Ken Vandermark.
 Cunningham sang with the Chicago Children's Choir, and performed in the band The Audians while in high school.
 Since 2008, Cunningham has played and sung in bands, toured and recorded as a backup singer, worked on solo projects, and curated music festivals.

 Both Sima Cunningham and Macie Stewart have released solo albums.
-Since 2017 through 2020, Cunningham and Stewart, often along with Ken Vandermark, Anton Hatwich, Isaiah Spencer, and Cunningham's brother Liam Kazar (Cunningham), usually participated in the annual winter performances in Chicago of the Yes We Can Band led by Jeff Albert and Steve Marquette, which covers New Orleans rhythm & blues/funk tunes, especially those of Allen Toussaint and the Meters.
-As of 2021-2022, Cunningham, her brother Liam Kazar (Cunningham), and others frequently join Andrew Sa's Cosmic Country Showcase band in Chicago and Milwaukee, Wisconsin.
+From 2017 through 2020, Cunningham and Stewart—often along with Ken Vandermark, Anton Hatwich, Isaiah Spencer, and Cunningham's brother Liam Kazar (Cunningham)—usually participated in the annual winter performances in Chicago of the Yes We Can Band led by Jeff Albert and Steve Marquette, which covers New Orleans rhythm & blues/funk tunes, particularly those of Allen Toussaint and the Meters.
+As of 2021–2022, Cunningham, her brother Liam Kazar (Cunningham), and others frequently join Andrew Sa's Cosmic Country Showcase band in Chicago and Milwaukee, Wisconsin.